Overview of the 2021/2022 Premier League sponsors

 |Manchester United||Kohler||Manufacturing & hospitality|

 The Premier League lists eight official partners on their website.
-This does not include their various international and UK broadcast partners.
+However, this does not include their various international and UK broadcast partners.
 The sponsors/partners have a clear ‘role’.
 For example Barclays in the official bank and Nike the official ball.
-Partners receive exclusivity within their niche.
+As a result, partners receive exclusivity within their niche.
 Noticeable is that the Premier League does not list any regional partners (excluding broadcast partners).
-Several of the other Big 5 leagues do.
+Several of the other Big Five leagues do.

-The Premier League has the same amount of sponsors as last season.
-However, Hublot has replaced TAG Heuer as official timekeeper.
-In addition, instead of Cadbury as official snack, Budweiser is now the official beer of the league.
+The Premier League has the same amount of sponsors as the previous two seasons.
+But instead of Coca Cola as official beverage, Oracle is now the official cloud partner of the league.

 |EA Sports||Lead Partner||Gaming|